About Macular Degeneration

 Diagnostic Imaging

-- Fundus autoflorescence – currently the standard imaging technology to visualize the retinal pigmented epithelium (RPE) in GA. [links to sub-page with full definition]
+• Fundus autofluorescence – currently the standard imaging technology to visualize the retinal pigmented epithelium (RPE) in GA.

 The Importance of Early Diagnosis

-Geographic atrophy lesions outside the fovea grow more quickly than those in the fovea.
-So, now that there is a treatment available for GA, dry AMD patients should have a discussion with their general ophthalmologist or retina specialist about where they are in the progression of their condition.
-If dry AMD advances to geographic atrophy, early intervention may help to preserve useful sight.
+An important point to understand is that geographic atrophy lesions outside the fovea (your central vision) grow more quickly than those in the fovea, meaning it’s important to start treatment before it affects your central vision GA treatments are now available (see below), so dry AMD patients should have a discussion with their general ophthalmologist or retina specialist about where they are in the progression of their condition.
+If dry AMD advances to geographic atrophy, early intervention offers your best chance to preserve useful sight.

 Geographic Atrophy Treatment